- This event has passed.

 The first Race of the Year encouraged crowds of enthusiastic motorcycle racing fans from far and wide to descend upon the Friendly Circuit, where onlookers were treated to an unforgettable race in which the late John Surtees CBE took the top step aboard a 500cc MV Augusta.
 The Race of the Year has since continued to be a highly significant event in the circuit’s calendar.

-The trophy over the years has been attained by many highly prolific riders including Mike Hailwood, John Cooper, Giacomo Agostini, Barry Sheene, Cal Crutchlow, Sam Lowes and more recently Taylor Mackenzie, who not only added his name to the prestigious trophy in 2016 but also set a new lap record with a time of 51.075 seconds on lap 18 of the 1.39 mile circuit.
+The trophy over the years has been attained by many highly prolific riders including Mike Hailwood, John Cooper, Giacomo Agostini, Barry Sheene, Cal Crutchlow, Sam Lowes and more recently Taylor Mackenzie, who also holds the current Mallory Park Circuit lap record of 51.003 seconds.

-Alongside Taylor, who will be battling to retain his title, a whole host of names from notable motorcycle racing championships will all be vying to add their name to the record books.
-Profile Racings Luke Stapleford, Richard Cooper from Bennetts Suzuki, Buildbase Suzuki’s Brad Ray and Alex Olsen, Ridersmotorcyles BMW’s Martin Jessopp and EBC Racing Brakes George Stanley, are all hoping to add their name to distinguished trophy.
-The Birchall brothers have confirmed they will be battling it out to take the top step of the sidecar Race of the Year at the event, rounding off a hugely successful season for the team.
-Many more names, alongside the official event sponsor are due to be released in the coming weeks.
+A whole host of names from notable motorcycle racing championships will all be vying to add their name to the record books.
+Richard Cooper from Bennetts Suzuki, Buildbase Suzuki’s Brad Ray and Gearlink Kawasaki’s James Westmoreland, are all hoping to add their name to distinguished trophy.
+The Birchall brothers have confirmed they will be battling it out to take the top step of the Sidecar Race of the Year at the event, rounding off a hugely successful season for the team.

 The management team at Mallory Park have once again enlisted the expert services of East Midland Racing Association to assist with organising the days racing activities, which will consist of two EMRA championship finals including the Buildbase Mallory Trophy final, the EMRA CB500s final and two non-championship open solo races for 600cc machines, and Mini Twins.
 The grids for the Race of the Year and the International Sidecar Race of the Year will be determined by timed practice.